How to Clean Laminate Wood Floors Without Streaking: Pro Tips

 Why Do Streaks Appear on Laminated Floors?

 Laminated floors are especially susceptible to streaks because of the tiny grooves on their surface.
-These grooves are very porous.
-As a result, they can retain moisture, soap residues, and dirt very well.
-It’s often made worse by your mop dragging them across the floor, leaving streaks and smudges everywhere.
+These grooves are porous, retaining moisture, soap residues, and dirt.
+It's often made worse by your mop dragging them across the floor, leaving streaks and smudges everywhere.

-Picking the correct type of cleaner is a very important step in this how to clean laminate wood floors without streaking guide.
+Picking the correct type of cleaner is a crucial step in learning how to clean laminate floor without streaking.
 Using the wrong kind of cleaner could create streaks, dull the color of your floor or worse, damage your floor.

 Natural vs. Commercial Cleaner

 The first step is to select the right cleaning agent.
-Since chemicals tend to make a very bad pair with laminated floors, we recommend using natural cleaners.
-Natural cleaners tend to be more effective than commercial cleaners since they don’t contain a lot of chemicals.
-This means they would leave less streaks in their wakes.
+Since chemicals don't work well with laminated floors, we recommend using natural cleaners.
+Natural cleaners tend to be more effective than commercial cleaners since they don't contain a lot of chemicals.
+This means they would leave fewer streaks in their wake.

-Another benefit of using natural cleaners is that they are very cheap and accessible.
-As a matter of fact, you can mix them at home!
+Another benefit of using natural cleaners is that they are cheap and accessible.
+As a matter of fact, you can make them at home!

 But this doesn't mean that commercial cleaners are bad.
 For cases of heavy stains that natural cleaners aren't capable of dealing with, you may have to resort to commercial cleaners.

-Despite being filled with chemicals, they are highly effective.
-A spritz of the stuff on a stained laminate floor and you’ll have yourself a clean floor in no time.
+Despite being filled with chemicals, they are effective at tackling tough grime.
+A spritz of the stuff on a stained laminate floor and you'll have yourself a clean floor in no time.
 However, like we said earlier, they are more likely to cause streaks on your floor.

-Fortunately, there have been many commercial cleaners that are advertised to be “streak-free”.
-Mileage may vary, but if you choose to use commercial cleaners, pick only these types.
+Fortunately, there have been many commercial cleaners that are advertised to be "streak-free".
+Results may vary, but if you choose to use commercial cleaners, pick only these types.

 How to Make DIY Laminate Floor Cleaner at Home

-Remember how we said you can mix natural homemade laminate floor cleaner?
+Remember how we said you can make natural homemade laminate floor cleaner?
 This short section can show you how!

-All in all, we have here four different recipes that you can test out depending on what you have available to you.
+All in all, here are four different recipes that you can test out depending on what you have available to you.

 Important note: you should only use distilled water to mix these cleaners.

 Tap water is more convenient, but it may contain dissolved minerals inside that will cause streaks to form.
+One of my clients learned this the hard way after months of wondering why her floors stayed cloudy—she switched to distilled water and the difference was immediate.
 Distilled water has been filtered from these minerals and so will be more effective at cleaning your floor without residue.

 White Vinegar